 - Sun protection things – a scarf to cover your head; sun crème – if you are a white person with a sensitive skin, take at least UV 30+; sunglasses.

 - Warm clothes (really warm).
-Well, not that warm which you pack for skiing, but consider that desert temperature can drop at night to 0 +5 degrees.
+Well, not that warm which you pack for skiing, but consider that the Thar desert temperature can drop at night to 0 +5 degrees.
 Take 2 pairs of warm socks as well.
 If you feel cold, you will be counting seconds till the morning will come.

 - Opened shoes: sandals, flip-flops, etc. As you imagine, sand will be getting everywhere.

 - Wet wipes since you will not have access to the shower.